Gbvsp7235/IBM-Data-Analyst-Capstone-Project/README.md

 The data analysis directory includes scripts and notebooks demonstrating various analytical methods applied to datasets.
 This section highlights the ability to draw insights and conclusions from data.

-### 4. **Project_Submissions**
+### 9. **IBM Data Analyst Capstone Project**

-This directory contains the final project submissions as part of the certification requirements.
-Each project is in its own subdirectory and includes relevant documentation.
+This directory contains the Capstone Project report submitted as part of the certification requirements.

 ## How to Use